 - Stress: Studies show that stress aggravates acne (1), (2).
-Your sebaceous glands contain the receptors for stress hormones.
+The sebaceous glands contain the receptors for stress hormones.
 When you are stressed, the hormones increase the sebum production in your skin and cause acne.

-How To Prevent Acne And Pimples
+How To Prevent Pimples And Acne

 1. Wash Your Face Properly